 Wyeth argues that the district court ignored evidence that practicing the full scope of the claims would have required only routine experimentation.
-It contends that the claims do not cover a new genus of compounds, but rather a new use for an existing class of compounds.
-Wyeth argues that its experts opined that one of ordinary skill would readily know how to practice the full scope of the claims using two steps.
 First, a skilled artisan could ascertain whether a candidate rapamycin compound has the same macrocyclic ring as sirolimus.
 Second, a skilled artisan could routinely determine whether a candidate has immunosuppressive and antirestenotic effects using the assays disclosed in the specification.

 Regarding the amount of experimentation, Wyeth acknowledges that one of its experts testified that there could be millions of compounds made by varying the substituent groups outside of sirolimus's macrocyclic ring.
 Wyeth counters that the same expert testified that the number of compounds that would exhibit the recited functional effects would be significantly smaller.
-[Wyeth's expert argued that a PHOSITA would have know that only compounds permeable across cell membranes, typically having molecular weights below 1,200 Daltons would need to be considered.
+[Wyeth's expert argued that a PHOSITA would have known that only compounds permeable across cell membranes, typically having molecular weights below 1,200 Daltons would need to be considered.
 For purposes of summary judgment, the court accepted this claim as true, and also the claim that the assays would effectively confirm whether a candidate compound had the desired immunosuppressive and antirestinotic effects.]